2020PB/police-brutality/reports/Virginia.md

 * https://twitter.com/GoadGatsby/status/1287600241068449792

-### Encapment serving food and water dismantled; protestor arrested and tased | July 31st
+### Encapment serving food and water dismantled; protester arrested and tased | July 31st

-Police arrived at a group of protestors who gave out food and water to remove the protestors' tents.
-During the removal, a protestor was arrested, held on the ground, and tased repeatedly.
+Police arrived at a group of protesters who gave out food and water to remove the protesters' tents.
+During the removal, a protester was arrested, held on the ground, and tased repeatedly.
 Charges are unclear.

 tags: protester, taser, tase, arrest